 The Principal Investigator (PI) or Faculty Supervisor (FS)

-As the individual responsible for the implementation of research, the PI bears direct responsibility for ensuring the safety of the research participant.
+As the individual responsible for the implementation of research, the PI bears direct responsibility for ensuring that human research participants are safe and treated with respect.
 The responsibility starts with project design, which must balance risks with potential research benefits.
 The PI must ensure that all members of the research team comply with the requirements of the TCPS-2.
 The PI will be held accountable for any ethical non-compliance of themselves or their team.

 Co-investigators and other members of the research team are responsible for ensuring their own completion of the TCPS-2 tutorial (a responsibility shared with the PI), holding themselves to a high ethical standard, and ensuring that their actions in conducting research are compliant and consistent with Yukon University policy.
 It is the team member's or co-investigator's responsibility to question when unsure.
 Being unaware of certain guidelines or requirements is not accepted as reason for unethical behaviour.
 Co-investigators from other institutions are required to ensure ethical compliance at their home institution as well as Yukon University.

 The Yukon University Research Ethics Board (REB)

 The REB will review and monitor all research involving human research participants conducted under the auspices of the University.
 The REB is an autonomous entity whose primary responsibility is ensuring the safety and well-being of all research participants involved in research programs carried out by Yukon University researchers, students and adjuncts or those that involve Yukon University in their research.